Petermann factors and phase rigidities near exceptional points: Introduction

 with the conventional inner product $\braket{\cdot}{\cdot}$ in Hilbert space.
 There exists a lower bound $\PF_\ind \geq 1$ which follows from the Cauchy-Schwarz inequality $|\braket{L_\ind}{R_\ind}|^2 \leq\braket{R_\ind}{R_\ind}\braket{L_\ind}{L_\ind}$.
 The Petermann factor has been introduced to quantify the linewidth broadening resulting from quantum excess noise in lasers~\cite{Petermann79,Siegman89a,Siegman89b,Siegman95,LEM98,Schomerus09} and laser gyroscopes~\cite{WLY20}.
 It is therefore also called excess-noise factor or excess-spontaneous emission factor.
-Moreover, the Petermann factor measures the enhanced response of the corresponding eigenstate to perturbations~\cite{HS20}.
-Even though~$\PF_\ind$ is defined as quantity characterizing the individual eigenstate with quantum number~$\ind$ it also describes mutual non-orthogonality of eigenstates.
-A simple way to see this is for a two-dimensional Hilbert space with normalized eigenstates where the Petermann factors can be written as $\PF_1 = \PF_2 = 1/(1-|\braket{R_1}{R_2}|^2)$~\cite{LDM97}.
+Moreover, the Petermann factor measures the enhanced response of the corresponding eigenstate to perturbations~\cite{HS20}, which is important for non-Hermitian topological sensors~\cite{BB20} and appears also in the context of the non-Hermitian skin effect, see, e.g., Ref.~\cite{NON23}.
+In the mathematical literature on nonnormal eigenvalue problems, the enhanced response is equivalently discussed in terms of the condition number (square root of the Petermann factor) in the Bauer-Fike theorem~\cite{BF60} or in terms of the pseudospectrum~\cite{TE05}.
+Even though~$\PF_\ind$ is defined as a quantity characterizing the individual eigenstate with quantum number~$\ind$ it also describes mutual non-orthogonality of eigenstates in two-dimensional Hilbert spaces where the Petermann factors can be written as $\PF_1 = \PF_2 = 1/(1-|\braket{R_1}{R_2}|^2)$ with normalized eigenstates~\cite{LDM97}.

 Another but equivalent quantity to characterize the difference of right and left eigenstates is the phase rigidity